SSH Keys Guide

 SSH Config File

-For advanced configuration, create /data/ssh_keys/config:
+For advanced configuration, create /home/borg/.ssh/config:

-docker exec borg-web-ui tee /data/ssh_keys/config << 'EOF'
+docker exec borg-web-ui tee /home/borg/.ssh/config << 'EOF'

 Host backup-server